elahi/stats_from_scratch_edge/docs/07_interval-estimation.md

 In this set of simulations, the confidence intervals estimated from 46 of 50 (92%) of the simulations overlapped with the true value of $\theta$, 0.

-I am still struggling with how to articulate the meaning of an already calculated confidence interval that is consistent with the frequentist philosophy.
-Even after reading the explanation in Edge (and many other explanations) I do not, in my core, feel that I understand it.
+I still struggle with how to articulate the meaning of an already calculated confidence interval that is consistent with the frequentist philosophy.
+Even after reading the explanation in Edge, I am left unsatisfied.
+Perhaps we can consider the calculated confidence interval as *a future confidence interval with the same upper and lower bounds that will cover the estimand*?
 So you're not alone if you don't quite get it.
-But if you do, please, let's chat!

 ### Exercise set 7-2